 Children's National at Walter Reed

-On November 17, 2016, Children's National Health System signed an agreement with the U.S. Army to accept the transfer of nearly 12 acres from the Walter Reed property in Northwest Washington, D.C.
+On November 17, 2016, Children's National Health System signed an agreement with the U.S. Army to accept the transfer of nearly 12 acres from the Walter Reed Army Medical Center property in Northwest Washington, D.C.

 History at Walter Reed

 The former military facility, founded in 1909, was named for Major Walter Reed, the lead researcher who discovered that yellow fever is transmitted by mosquitoes.
-During World Wars I and II and the Korean and Vietnam Wars, tens of thousands of active duty and retired soldiers were treated on its campus.
-President Dwight Eisenhower dedicated one of the buildings on the Children’s National acreage.
-The campus closed in 2011 under the 2005 Base Realignment and Closure Commission process.
+During World Wars I and II and the Korean and Vietnam Wars, tens of thousands of active duty and retired army personnel were treated on its campus.
+The campus closed in 2011 under the 2005 Base Realignment and Closure Act (BRAC).

 Our 11.85 acre parcel, which nearly doubles the 12 acre footprint of Children’s National in Washington, D.C., includes four structures:

 - The former Armed Forces Institute of Pathology (building 54), a major research facility that is about 348,000 square feet.
 In operation until 2011, it was dedicated by President Eisenhower.